francois-sissoko/pythonGamesAndGraphics/README.md

 6. snake.py is a game that uses two arrows and plays like the normal snake where you try to get the green arrow and increase the size of the arrows.
 You get a game over by hitting the walls of the window.
 Game also keeps track of score increasing by increments of 10.
 7. starGuardiansTreeGraphStories.py The lore of star guardians is you should always Please to meet you!
 Shine Bright
 8. chat.py A simple server that allows you to capture text data messages over network protocol
+9. countdown_calendar.py Doesn't work completely just a design for striping a textfile and making it into a calendar using datetime from python